|

 first assumption; that any improvement in a change.
 What if we adopt Wheatley’s argument and

-consider that any improvement is a change in
+consider that any improvement is a change in meaning only?
+Or rather that “all change results from a

-change results from a change in meaning (3).”
+change in meaning (3).”
+Haven’t we

-Haven’t we just removed the hurdle?
+just removed the hurdle?
+Maybe we

-for the particular situation.
+situation.
 Perhaps the most important part of the reframing

 exercise is defining the goal of the system and ensuring alignment with that